 At this time last year, investors were wringing their hands over the fall of the Australian housing market.
 After decades of uninterrupted gains, the property bubble had finally popped.

 As of June 2019, housing prices had fallen by 8.2% peak-to-trough – the steepest descent in Australian history.
 It was the aftermath of years of lending to borrowers who could barely afford the loans they were taking on.
+Read more here about investing in index funds in Australia.

 What was the catalyst for the drop?
 Analysts believe reports coming out of the 2017 Royal Commission led the Australian government to implement a stress test for mortgages.
 During proceedings, the Australian Prudential Regulation Authority, or ARPA, took the Big Four to task over their lax lending practices.